arduino/help-center-content/content/Hardware/Generic/Set-a-board-to-DFU-mode.md

 title: "Set a board to DFU mode"
 ---

-UNO and Mega boards use either an Atmega16U2 or Atmega8U2 chip as a USB-to-serial converter.
+Uno (except WiFi Rev2) and Mega boards use either an Atmega16U2 or Atmega8U2 chip as a USB-to-serial converter.
 By setting a board to **DFU mode** you can [upload USB-to-Serial firmware to the chip](https://support.arduino.cc/hc/en-us/articles/4408887452434-Flash-USB-to-serial-firmware-in-DFU-mode).

 1. Connect the board to your computer